servirtium/README/README.md

 * API makers would get on board too, shipping markdown conversations for known test scenarios
 * oh, and JSON/YAML is the **wrong** format for encoding HTTP conversations in!

+In common with other "Service Virtualization" technologies, tests leveraging previously recorded HTTP conversations:

+* are much faster (real services vary in speed and can be slow)
+* don't fail in unexpected ways (real services can be flaky)
+* don't require credentials per person running the tests (real services often require API keys/tokens)

-HTTP conversations for services invoked by running tests would be recorded and played back from the same Markdown format.
+With Servirtium, the HTTP conversations for services invoked by running tests would be recorded and played back from the same Markdown format.
 Multiple language implementations would be able work with the same Markdown standard, and it would be possible to record a HTTP conversation with (say) a Ruby library using Test::Unit and the play them back via a
 (say) Java library for JUnit/TestNG test-writing teams.
 That would be for the situation where the Ruby team was publishing an API and